 A two-way ANOVA was used to provide a test of significance for the two main effects in this study.
-On all the ten cognitive scales, acculturation and grade level were both found to have significant effects on cognitive development.
-(See Table 2).
-In other words, the child's socio-cultural environment and schooling both have a consistently strong association with children's performance on all ten dependent measures of cognitive development.
-However, when the relative contribution of both acculturation and grade level was graphed, five scales were found to
+On all the ten cognitive scales, acculturation and grade level were both found to have significant effects on cognitive development (see Table 2).
+In other words, the child's sociocultural environment and schooling both have a consistently strong association with children's performance on all ten dependent measures of cognitive development.
+However, when the relative contribution of both acculturation and grade level was graphed, five scales were found to have significant grade effect, while the other five scales had a weaker grade level effect.
+A significant grade effect, while the other five scales had a weaker grade level effect.
+A distinction is, therefore, being made between the group of skills and concepts reflected in the scales that are emphasized in school-the formal reasoning type-and those that can be learned outside of school from observations, traditional cultural explanations, and social interactions.

 Main Effects

 Grade Acculturation

-A. Cognitive Scale 28.23 34.76
+A. Cognitive Scales 28.23 34.76

-B. Cognitive/Perceptual Style 93.80 78.9 7
+B. Cognitive/Perceptual Style 93.80 78.97

-C. Picture Arrangement 45.47 75.75
+C Picture Arrangement 45.47 75.75

 D. Digit Span 56.47 22.88

-E. Block Design 50.75 55,50
+E. Block Design 50.75 55.50

 F. Life Processes in Plants 9.12 24.48

-G. Life Processes in Animals 4.93 26,49
+G. Life Processes in Animals 4.93 26.49

-H. Natural Phenomena 23.02 32.21
+H Natural Phenomena 23.02 32.21

-I. Emotional Inference 2.31 ^a 39.97
+I. Emotional Inference 2.31a 39.97

 J. Inferences on Internal States 3.04 ^b 55.45

-Table 2: Two-Way Analysis of Variance: Summary of F Tests
+Table 2: Two Way Analysis of Variance: Summary of F Tests

-All values significant at p < .001 except a and b

-^asignificant at p < .05
+All values significant at p < .001 except a and b significant at p < .05 significant at p < .01